 - Older patients who are frail or may be vulnerable received a full assessment of their physical, mental and social needs.
+The practice used an appropriate tool to identify patients aged 65 and over who were living with moderate or severe frailty.
 Those identified as being frail had a clinical review including a review of medication. - The practice followed up on older patients discharged from hospital.
 It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs.